shahverd/two-way-bind/README.md

 - This approach works across modern browsers that support JavaScript Proxy and the required DOM APIs.
 - Ensure compatibility for older browsers if targeting a wider audience.

+### Get Involved!
+Your contributions to this project is welcome and any ways.
+Whether it's through pull requests, issue reporting, or spreading the word, your engagement is highly appreciated.